 I flipped my boat in some shallow rapids while wild kayaking in Sarawak, Borneo.
 I came up laughing but knew right away that something bad had just transpired.

-That same sickening twist in the pit of your stomach, the gut feeling of inevitability, when reality trumps fantasy — the moment when you know that you’ve sustained an injury that can’t be shrugged off with some John Wayneism.
+That same sickening twist in the pit of your stomach, the gut feeling of inevitability, when reality overcomes fantasy — the moment when you know that you’ve sustained an injury that can’t be shrugged off with some John Wayneism.
 The last time I felt the same was after a sizable wave showed me who was boss in Sri Lanka last year and bent my thumb to a new, creative and obscene angle.

 Each time water (of questionable safety) rinsed the wound, there it was again — my kneecap.
 I climbed back into my boat and tried to ignore the injury; the last thing I wanted to be was the one casualty in our group of four.
 The fact that I had plenty of kayaking experience and that my wipeout was less than spectacular in knee-deep rapids only added insult to injury.

 We had all laughed as the tiny, unseen rock flipped my kayak in slow motion.
 I figured it would just be a good-natured dunking.

 The jungle infects you to push deeper, look a little more, learn something new, go to the edge.
 I must have been shown at least a dozen different species of unknown plants that indigenous people have been using as medicine for generations.

 It’s hard to believe that men are willing to bulldoze all this beauty to make Mercedes payments.